 The next logical step here is to allocate the dedicated person who would be responsible for tools management and release process.

-II Level: Ownership of Release Process
+Level 2: Ownership of Release Process

 During this stage, businesses start to form processes, driven by the need to feel safe and secure – similarly to Maslow’s hierarchy.
 Naturally, someone should take care of the release process in the team and that’s exactly when you’ll need a Release Engineer.